Frequently Asked Questions

 How do I simulate specific error codes and decline scenarios for testing?

-Hyperswitch standardizes upstream processor error codes into common enums such as:
+Hyperswitch standardises upstream processor error codes into common enums such as insufficient_funds, expired_card, card_declined, and risk_decline.

 Documentation: https://api-reference.hyperswitch.io/essentials/error_codes